Neem contact met ons op

 How quickly can I move away

 An important question to ask yourself when using new technology is 'how quickly can I move away?'.
 In this case, it depends.
 If you have to preserve the ledger state in some form, it might be more difficult.
-Be just moving the raw data is very easy, especially with composer rest server integration.
+Just moving the raw data is very easy, especially with composer rest server integration.